How To Deal With Cash Flow Problems In Small Business

 • Failing to invoice clients on time.

-• Problems with collecting payments.
+• Challenges with collecting payments.

 • Poor inventory management.